 What is a Curriculum Vitae?

 Think of the curriculum vitae (CV) as an “academic resume.”
-It is a document intended to highlight education and accomplishments in order to persuade someone of your academic potential.
-It can be used to apply to Research Assistant roles, graduate schools, scholarships, Teaching Assistant roles, Professorships, and many other opportunities.
+It is a document intended to highlight education, research, and scholarly accomplishments in order to showcase your academic training and expertise.
+It can be used at both the undergraduate and graduate level to apply to graduate programs, research positions, scholarships, grants, teaching opportunities, post-docs, and industry based roles that require research and/or subject matter expertise.

-Unlike a resume, which is short and tailored to include only experiences that are most relevant to the role to which you are applying, the CV has no limit in length and includes information about every element of your academic career.
+Unlike a resume, which is a shorter document about your experiences relevant to the role to which you are applying for, the CV has no limit in length and includes information about every element of your academic career.

-In some industries and parts of the world such as Quebec and Europe, the term “CV” is used interchangeably with “resume”.
-Research your industry and the geographic area(s) where you’ll be applying.
+In some industries and places such as Quebec and Europe, the term “CV” is used interchangeably with “resume”.
+Research your industry and the geographic area(s) where you will be applying.
 When in doubt, ask the employer what type of document they prefer.

 How is a CV different from a resume?